dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

 ### Obtain And Display Recognized Results

-1. You can obtain the label recognition results via `labelResultCallback`.
+1. You can obtain the label recognition results via the `labelResultCallback` we implemented in the last step.
 Add code to display the label recognition results on the view.

    <div class="sample-code-prefix"></div>
    >- Objective-C